gleporeNARA/GRIT2/README.md

-There is also a free text field, which should allow the user to input a series of search terms (delimited by commas or the pipe (|) character.
+There is also a free text field, which should allow the user to input a series of search terms (delimited by commas or the pipe (|)) character.
 This functionality is currently mostly implemented.

+See the sent_mail.zip file for sample files to test the code with.